Request Info 866-858-5323

 Get Your Hands on Your Future in Medicine

-National Youth Leadership Forum (NYLF): Medicine is your chance to step into the shoes (and scrubs) of a physician and gain transformational medical school and career knowledge.
+National Youth Leadership Forum (NYLF): Medicine & Health Care is your chance to step into the shoes (and scrubs) of a physician and gain transformational medical school and career knowledge.
 Discover the right path for your future through a fun and interactive curriculum that will allow you to test your personal and academic strengths in true-to-life simulations and hands-on clinical training, while you gain the confidence needed to give yourself a leg up in the future.

 Outdoor Medicine Simulation: When Care Is Hours Away